BU-ISCIII/SARS-Cov2_analysis/Illumina-sispa/pipeline_launch.md

 ```

 ### 2. Mapping against host
 After performing the preliminary quality controls and trimming, we map the trimmed reads against the host's reference genome.
 In this case we are going to use the human genome hg38 from the UCSC.
-For the mapping we use [bwa]() or Burrows-Wheeler Aligner, which is designed for mapping low-divergent sequence reads against reference genomes.
-The result alignment files are further processed with [SAMtools](), from which sam format is converted to bam, sorted and an index .bai is generated.
-Finally, [Flagstats]() and [PicardStats]() are used to obtain statistics over the mapping process.
+For the mapping we use [bwa](http://bio-bwa.sourceforge.net/bwa.shtml) or Burrows-Wheeler Aligner, which is designed for mapping low-divergent sequence reads against reference genomes.
+The result alignment files are further processed with [SAMtools](http://www.htslib.org/doc/samtools.html), from which sam format is converted to bam, sorted and an index .bai is generated.
+Finally, Samtools flagstats and [PicardStats](https://broadinstitute.github.io/picard/) are used to obtain statistics over the mapping process.

 As for the previous steps, we run the [lablog](./04-mapping_host/lablog)
 ```